awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.AddNode.md

 ## Using the ElastiCache API<a name="Clusters.AddNode.API"></a>

 If you want to add nodes to an existing Redis \(cluster mode disabled\) cluster that does not have replication enabled, you must first create the replication group specifying the existing cluster as the Primary\.
-For more information, see [Adding Replicas to a Standalone Redis \(cluster mode disabled\) Cluster \(ElastiCache API\)](Replication.CreatingReplGroup.ExistingCluster.md#Replication.CreatingReplGroup.ExistingCluster.API)\.
+For more information, see [Adding Replicas to a Standalone Redis \(Cluster Mode Disabled\) Cluster \(ElastiCache API\)](Replication.CreatingReplGroup.ExistingCluster.md#Replication.CreatingReplGroup.ExistingCluster.API)\.
 After the replication group is *available*, you can continue with the following process\.

 **To add nodes to a cluster \(ElastiCache API\)**
 + Call the `ModifyCacheCluster` API operation with the following parameters: